camillasarra/MaxEntropy_GeneExpression/README.md

 Please take a look at the `tutorial.ipynb` notebook for an example of how to find the Ising model parameters given the experimental averages.

-Given a file 'f_data_D_LABEL.dat', where D is the number of variables and LABEL a label, you can get the Ising model parameters using for example
+Given a file `f_data_D_LABEL.dat`, where D is the number of variables and LABEL a label, you can get the Ising model parameters using for example
 ```
 find_ising.py -d D -label LABEL -n_thermalize 2000 -n_steps 5000 -adam_step 1e-3
 ```